By Pam Martens and Russ Martens: April 30, 2014

 The SEC explained in its enforcement action that stock exchanges are held to a higher standard than other market participants because they also function as self-regulatory agencies.
 The SEC wrote: “National securities exchanges, such as NYSE, are critical elements of the national market system.
 Because of this central role, an exchange is required to satisfy among the most significant regulatory responsibilities of any market participant.
 These regulatory responsibilities implicate both an exchange’s own operations and its role as a self-regulatory organization that acts as a co-regulator with the Commission and other authorities.”

 The situation today is that U.S. stock exchanges, functioning as “a co-regulator” with the SEC, continue to sell faster access to customers with deep pockets.
 The NYSE is selling faster access to high frequency traders by selling them the right to co-locate their computers next to the stock exchange’s computers which speeds up access to data.

 The Securities and Exchange Commission not only knows this is going on but is actually filing the rule changes for the practice.
-On December 24 of this year, the SEC filed this rule change in the Federal Register, announcing that the New York Stock Exchange was changing its pricing for some of its co-location services and computer cabinets for outside users.
+On December 24 of last year, the SEC filed this rule change in the Federal Register, announcing that the New York Stock Exchange was changing its pricing for some of its co-location services and computer cabinets for outside users.

 The notice says the NYSE will offer: “a one-time Cabinet Upgrade fee of $9,200 when a User requests additional power allocation for its dedicated cabinet such that the Exchange must upgrade the dedicated cabinet’s capacity.
 A Cabinet Upgrade would be required when power allocation demands exceed 11 kWs.
 However, in order to incentivize Users to upgrade their dedicated cabinets, the Exchange proposes that the Cabinet Upgrade fee would be $4,600 for a User that submits a written order for a Cabinet Upgrade by January 31, 2014…”